 What They’ve Done So Far

-Though Gary gets small raises ever now and then, his income will be lucky just to keep up with inflation.
-The question begging to be answered is — Just what are they gonna do for a retirement income?
+Though Gary gets small raises every now and then, he’s lucky his income is even keeping up with inflation.
+The question begging to be answered is what are they gonna do for retirement income?

 What Are Their Options?